rezawasim/user-event/README.md

 # Spark eventReader And Session Finder

-A Sample Project for reading tsv and json file and finding session duration.
+A Sample Project for reading json file and saving sessionLength, eventSequence

 ## Prereuisite